2. Information Collected

 If you are an authorized agent, you must submit your request at https://privacy.cbs/managemyrights.
 We will contact you with further instructions to process your request in accordance with the CCPA requirements.
 In general, you will need to provide proof that you are registered with the Attorney General, as required by law, and proof you have written authority to act for the consumer.
 You shall also provide the email address of the consumer you are representing so we can verify their identity or provide documentation that you have power of attorney for the consumer pursuant to Probate Code sections 4000-4465.
 We will not be able to honor requests without sufficient documentation that you are authorized to represent the consumer or that you are registered with the Attorney General.

 9.7.4 Requests made on behalf of a "Household"

-If you would like to request personal information about your household, you may make your request by emailing us at Privacy@CBS.com and putting the words "CCPA Household Request" in the subject field of the email.
+If you would like to request personal information about your household, you must submit your request at https://privacy.cbs/managemyrights.
+We will contact you with further instructions to process your request.
 We will need to verify the members of the household, and in some cases, if a request raises security concerns for any household member, we may not be able to honor the request.

 9.8 Financial Incentives

 We do not offer any financial incentives for consumers to take any action or make any choices in using our services.